NBA Summer League 2018: Sunday Schedule, Latest Las Vegas Standings and Stats

 Jackson doesn't seem to have limitations in his game.
 He's flashed offensive versatility as an inside-outside scorer, converted 12-of-16 from the free-throw line and made his presence felt as an instinctive shot-blocker.
 As the 18-year-old continues to learn through experience, consistency will follow.

-For now, the Grizzlies must feel like draft-day winners with Jackson's early showing.
-The No. 4 overall pick goes up against the Orlando Magic Sunday.
+For now, the Grizzlies must feel like draft-day winners because of Jackson's early showing.
+The No. 4 overall pick goes up against the Orlando Magic on Sunday.

 Kevin Knox

 The resounding boos on draft day may have added extra motivation to Kevin Knox's desire to show his upside.
-In true flashy New York style, the Knicks forward led the team with 22 points and highlight dunks en route to a 91-89 victory over the Hawks.
+In true flashy New York Knicks style, the forward led the team with 22 points and highlight dunks en route to a 91-89 victory over the Hawks.

 Knox quickly captured the crowd's attention with a power slam in the opening minutes.
 He attacked the rim and converted 5-of-8 from the charity stripe but shot 1-of-7 from beyond the arc.
 The long-distance attempts rolled around the hoop on a few occasions.
 As he develops a touch on his release, those triples should fall with ease.

 Overall, Knox looks like a competitive scorer.
-The Knicks will need someone to fill forward Kristaps Porzingis' void as he recovers from a torn ACL.
+The Knicks will need someone to fill the void left by forward Kristaps Porzingis' absence while he recovers from a torn ACL.
 Head coach David Fizdale likes an aggressive defense.
 Expect the coaching staff to push the 18-year-old to improve as an overall defender.
-He's in action against the Jazz Sunday.
+He's in action against the Utah Jazz on Sunday.

 Mohamed Bamba-Jonathan Isaac Duo

-There's considerable buzz focusing on the Magic's young frontcourt.
-Mohamed Bamba and Jonathan Isaac combined for 31 points, 14 rebounds and two blocks in an 86-80 victory over the Brooklyn Nets Friday.
+There's considerable buzz focusing on the Orlando Magic's young frontcourt.
+Mohamed Bamba and Jonathan Isaac combined for 31 points, 14 rebounds and two blocks in an 86-80 victory over the Brooklyn Nets on Friday.

 NBA @NBA